uscwebservices/usc-localist-for-wordpress/readme.md

 ##### Links

 To set a link from the API data, you can add the data attribute `data-link` to an `a` tag and use the mapped dot syntax path to the data.
-You can use this in conjunction with the `data-field`
+You can use this in conjunction with the `data-field`.

 <table>
 	<thead>